ansys/pyansys-geometry/doc/source/getting_started/creating_remote_session.rst

-If a remote server is running Ansys 2023 R2 or later and PIM (Product Instance Manager), you can use PIM to start a Discovery or SpaceClaim session that PyGeometry can connect to.
+If a remote server is running Ansys 2023 R2 or later and PIM (Product Instance Manager), you can use PIM to start a Discovery or SpaceClaim session that PyAnsys Geometry can connect to.

 Set up the remote server
 ------------------------